 When is Daylight Saving Time 2017?
 When do you change your clocks for Daylight Saving?
 How did this practice of DST begin?
 The Old Farmer’s Almanac (around since the beginning of time or, at least, Benjamin Franklin’s day) answers your questions …

-Daylight Saving Time is the practice of shifting the clocks forward one hour from standard time during the summer months, and back again in the fall.
+Daylight Saving Time is the practice of changing the clocks forward one hour from standard time during the summer months, and changing them back again in the fall.
 Find out when the seasons start here.
 The general idea is that this allows us all to make better use of natural daylight, however, DST has many detractors.

 Note that it’s called “Daylight Saving” (not “Savings”).
 OK, now that THAT’S out of the way …